nikosxenakis/recipes/recipe-builder/IMPORT.md

-# Recipe Importer
+# Recipe CSV Import

-This tool imports recipes from Google Forms CSV exports and converts them to JSON format.
+The recipe builder automatically imports recipes from Google Forms CSV exports during the build process.

 ## How to Use